Why a new rule about music?

-Why did I add a chapter on music to the second edition of Brain Rules and not the first?
+Why did I add a chapter on music to the second edition of Brain Rules that wasn’t in the first?

 There’s a commercial from the 1970s, starring actor and director Orson Welles, about a California winery’s fastidious production philosophy.
 “We will sell no wine before its time,” Welles intoned.
 That tagline could easily be applied to our subject.
 Ideas about how music affects the brain long have been the providence of anecdote.
 But the research has been maturing for a while now.
 Now it is of sufficient quality that a few solid things can be said about it.